 Curing and Storing Garlic

-Once the garlic has dried down and been fully cured, the roots and tops can be trimmed off, leaving about half an inch to one inch above the height of the cloves (you want to be careful not to trim too close to the cloves as this can expose them to infection and premature deterioration).
-When trimming hardneck varieties, it is important to make sure that the scapes are dry when cutting the tops.
-If there is any moisture remaining, or the scapes don't seem dry, then it is too early and the bulbs are not properly cured yet.
+Once the garlic has dried down and been fully cured, the roots and tops (if they haven't already been removed) can be trimmed off, leaving 1/2" to 1" above the height of the cloves.
+You want to be careful not to trim too close to the cloves as this can expose them to infection and premature deterioration.

 Length of Storage

 How long garlic can stay in storage depends on many factors.
 These can include the conditions before harvest, varieties being grown, the size of the garlic bulbs and how they are being stored.
 Softneck garlic generally stores much better than hardneck garlic and medium to small bulbs tend to store the longest.Artichoke varieties store for eight to twelve months, while Silverskin and Creole garlic can often store for more than a year.